RBelachew/FlightSimulator/README.md

 In addition, you need to up the .Net Framework version 4.6.1  - there is a link https://dotnet.microsoft.com/download/dotnet-framework .

         Documented and UML charts:
-At the following link there x is detailed documentation on the main classes in the project,on the flow of information and UML charts of the main classes.
+At the following link x there is detailed documentation about the main classes in the project,about the flow of information and UML charts of the main classes.

         Video:
 There is a link to a video where we demonstrate the user stories of the project: